jfq3/miga_singularity/hpcc_genome_project.md

 miga new -P ~/pseudo -t genomes cd pseudo
 ```
-The `-t` argument is needed to specify what kind of genomes you are working with.
+The `-t` argument is needed to specify what kind of project you are running.
 Acceptable types are :

-- `popgenome` for Metagenome-Assembled Genomes
-- `scgenome` for Single-Cell Amplified Genomes
+- `genomes` for genomes in general
-- `genomes` for the genomes from isolates
+- `clade` for closely related genomes

-**Problem: It seems only genomes is actually accepted.**

 For this example, we are using genomes from isolates.